Motorcycle Laws in Arizona | Phillips Law Group

-According to Arizona’s motorcycle helmet law ARS § 28-964, all motorcycle riders and passengers under the age of 18 are required to wear a helmet.
+According to Arizona’s motorcycle helmet law Arizona Revised Statute § 28-964, all motorcycle riders and passengers under the age of 18 are required to wear a helmet.

 There are two types of helmets motorcyclists can choose from: three-quarter and full face.
-However, you must make sure the helmet is designed to meet U.S. Department of Transportation and state standards or contain a label from the Snell Memorial Foundation.
+However, you must ensure the helmet is designed to meet U.S. Department of Transportation and state standards or contain a label from the Snell Memorial Foundation.

-The helmet should also fit snuggly and all the way around the motorcyclists’ head.
-Additionally, the helmet should have no obvious defects, such as cracks, loose padding or frayed straps.
+The helmet should also fit snugly and all the way around the motorcyclist’s head.
+Additionally, the helmet should have no obvious defects, such as cracks, loose padding, or frayed straps.

 Other Safety Equipment

 Additionally, motorcycle operators are required by Arizona law to wear protective glasses, goggles, or a transparent face shield or to have a protective windshield installed on the motorcycle.

 The motorcycle should also be equipped with a rearview mirror, a seat, headlamps, and footrests.
 If a passenger rides on the motorcycle, there must also be a seat and footrests for the passenger.

 Arizona law requires the installation of certain motorcycle parts if a passenger is riding on the motorcycle, including a seat and footrests for the passenger.